disqus/disqus-install-examples/README.md

 ## Contributing

 With all the various web publishing platforms, it's impossible for us to cover them all.
 We need your help!
 We welcome all contributions - from small enhancements to full examples.

+All contributions that include full examples should do the following:

+1. Add a new example in its own folder, using hyphens `-` for separating words.
+2. Inside that folder, include a full, running example if applicable.
+3. Include a README.md file with instructions detailing how to use and/or run the example.
+4. Update this root README.md file with a link to the instruction in the correct category.

+Note: These contribution guidelines are still evolving and may change as we figure out what works best.